-The charging level and the method of charging are very important for the service life of the battery.
+The charge state and the type of charge are very important for the service life of the battery.

 Rapid recharging with a high charging current shortens the battery's service life.

 If the charging current, charging voltage and charging time are exceeded, electrolyte escapes through the safety valves.
 This reduces the battery capacity.